-Surfside, Florida is located on a barrier island east of world famous Miami and shares the island with Bal Harbour, and Bay Harbor Islands.
-It occupies a one-mile long strip of land along the Atlantic and is bordered by the crystal clear Atlantic Ocean to the east and Biscayne Bay to the west.
+Surfside, Florida is an Atlantic Ocean coastal community located on a barrier island east of world famous Miami.
+Surfside shares the barrier island with Bal Harbour and Miami Beach.
+Surfside's oceanfront community occupies a mile long strip of land bordered by the Atlantic Ocean to the east and Biscayne Bay to the west.
+The Town boasts a mile of pristine beach, luxury beachfront hotels, distinctive world-class shopping, culturally diverse restaurants, a walkable downtown district, and residential areas.